Soundie: Musical genres

-Many nightclub and recording artists also made Soundies, including Harry "The Hipster" Gibson, Benny Fields, Frances Faye, Gloria Parker, Charles Magnante, Milton DeLugg, and Gus Van.
-In the mid-1940s, during a moratorium imposed by James Petrillo of the musicians' union, Soundies resorted to filming nonmusical vaudeville acts, featuring exotic dancers Sally Rand and Faith Bacon, animal acts, acrobats, impressionists, and jugglers.
+Many nightclub and recording artists also made soundies, including Harry "The Hipster" Gibson, Frances Faye, Gloria Parker, Charles Magnante, and Milton DeLugg.
+In the mid-1940s, during a moratorium imposed by James Petrillo of the musicians' union, Soundies resorted to filming nonmusical vaudeville acts, featuring exotic dancers Sally Rand and Faith Bacon, animal acts, roller-skating exhibitions, acrobats, impressionists, and jugglers.

-Beginning in 1941, Soundies experimented with expanding its format, and filmed comedy Soundies with Our Gang actor Carl "Alfalfa" Switzer, Broadway comic Willie Howard, dialect comedians Smith and Dale, Harry Langdon, Snub Pollard, and The Keystone Kops.
-Most of these films were nonmusical, and were not as well received as the musical Soundies.
+Beginning in 1941, Soundies experimented with expanding its format, and filmed comedy soundies with Our Gang actor Carl "Alfalfa" Switzer, Broadway comic Willie Howard, dialect comedians Smith and Dale, Harry Langdon, Snub Pollard, and The Keystone Cops.
+Most of these films were nonmusical, and were not as well received as the musical soundies.
 Soundies abandoned the comedy-sketch idea, but continued to produce filmed versions of comic novelty songs.